-October 2005.
-“Transaction: purchase of 75,000 shares of (symbol)cien totalling $396,000 in march 2004.
-The customer alleges: failure to follow instructions in that the customer claims he authorized only a $200,000 investment amount; failure to follow instructions in that the rr did not place a stop loss order; and, that the rr did not manage the account according to the customer’s investment goals.
+- October 2005.
+“Transaction: purchase of 75,000 shares of (symbol)cien totaling $396,000 in march 2004.
+The customer alleges: failure to follow instructions in that the customer claims he authorized only a $200,000 investment amount; failure to follow instructions in that the rr did not place a stop loss order; and, that the RR did not manage the account according to the customer’s investment goals.
 The firm settled with the customer.”
 The customer sought $228,495 in damages and the case was settled for $116,532.50.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, Corecap Investments, Inc. may be liable for investment or other losses suffered by Romer’s customers.

 Erez Law represents investors in the United States for claims against brokers and brokerage firms for wrongdoing.
 If and have experienced investment losses, please call us at 888-840-1571 or complete our contact form for a free consultation.
 Erez Law is a nationally recognized law firm representing individuals, trusts, corporations and institutions in claims against brokerage firms, banks and insurance companies on a contingency fee basis.